Learn about how your B2B SaaS company can reduce churn rates by identifying companies that are at-risk of churning.

-Churn rates can help indicate the areas you need to refocus your marketing efforts on, and re-evaluate your current onboarding and customer retention strategies.
+Churn rates can help indicate the areas you need to refocus your marketing efforts on and re-evaluate your current onboarding and customer retention strategies.

 Let’s get you up to speed on:

+So what is churn rate in SaaS?
 SaaS churn is a type of metric, or key performance indicator (KPI), used to track either the number of customers that leave your services or revenue lost within a specific time frame.
 Your executive leaders must track this KPI within your annual marketing report to evaluate performance and forecast future revenue.

 When you think about customer churn, it's the percentage of customers who leave your services monthly or annually.
 Here's how to calculate SaaS customer churn:

 For example, if you have a total of 100 customers and see 2 customers churn per month.
 In this case, your annual churn rate will look like this: